 This is the first trend indicator.
-The MACD is one of the most commonly used indicators that many use but fail to fully understand.
-The MACD indicator is comprised of 3 things, a fast line, slow line, and a histogram.
+The MACD is one of the most commonly used indicators that many use but fail to understand fully.
+The MACD indicator comprises three things: a fast line, a slow line, and a histogram.

-Understanding what the MACD can be a little complicated in word format.
+Understanding the MACD can be a little complicated in text format.
 The fast line in the MACD is the moving average of the difference between 2 other moving averages.
 Those other moving averages are known as the moving average-fast and the moving average-slow.
-The slow line in the MACD is the moving average of the fast line over a set period of time.
-The histogram shows the differences between the MACD fast line and slow line.
+The slow line in the MACD is the moving average of the fast line over a set period.
+The histogram shows the differences between the MACD fast and slow lines.

 What Is Convergence/Divergence?

-When looking at the MACD histogram you can begin to see convergence and divergence.
-This is shown by 2 different things on the indictor.
-The first is when you see the histogram bars getting larger, this indicates divergence.
+When looking at the MACD histogram, you can see convergence and divergence.
+Two different things show this on the indicator.
+The first is when you see the histogram bars getting larger; this indicates divergence.
 If you see them get smaller, then convergence is happening.
-This is also shown by the fast and slow line.
-When they separate, divergence is happening.
-If they are coming together then convergence is occurring.
+The fast and slow line also shows this.
+When they separate, divergence happens.
+If they are coming together, then convergence is occurring.